MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/identity-access-management.md

 ms.date: 11/09/2022
 ---

-# Azure identity and access management for HPC
+# Azure identity and access management for energy HPC

 The guidance in this article can help you examine design considerations and recommendations that relate to identity and access management for high-performance computing (HPC).
 This scenario is specific to the deployment of an HPC application for the energy industry.
 For more information about design considerations and recommendations, see the [Azure landing zone design area for identity and access management](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access).